archanr/deadwood/README.md

 # Deadwood is a board game created by CheapAss games.
-## Created by Archan Rupela and Ivan Chuprinov in 2018
+## Created by Archan Rupela and Ivan Chuprinov in Winter 2019

 ### Instructions